Why Do Dogs Tilt Their Head: Know The 4 Amazing Reasons!

 Therefore, by now, it must be clear that tilting the head is also a body sign that implies certain moods or emotions of a dog.
 It does not signify only one single meaning; several reasons can be.

-As said earlier, numerous reasons are there behind these postural behaviors; however, these are the most four common reasons amongst them:
+As said earlier, numerous reasons are there behind these postural behaviors; however, these are the four most common reasons among them:

 1. For Better Hearing: